-This information is applicable for small, unintentional ingestions only.
-If the child ingested more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount ingested, call your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
+This information applies to children who have unintentionally swallowed a small amount.
+If the child swallowed more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount swallowed, call your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
 The call is free and confidential.

-Toxicity Level: Minimally toxic in small amounts such as a taste or a lick.
+- Toxicity Level: Minimally toxic in small amounts such as a taste or a lick.

-Also Known As: Make-up, cosmetics, lip liner, lip balm
+- Also Known As: Make-up, cosmetics, lip liner, lip balm

-What It Is: Lipstick is manufactured and sold to be used on the lips to enhance appearance.
+- What It Is: Lipstick is manufactured and sold to be used on the lips to enhance appearance.
 Ingredients vary between the type and brand of lipstick, but may include oils, waxes, perfumes, coloring agents, pigments, lanolin, antioxidants, preservatives and emulsifying agents.

-Toxicity: Mild irritation to the stomach/intestines is all that is expected.
+- Toxicity: Mild irritation to the stomach/intestines is all that is expected.

-Possible Symptoms of Overdose/Poisoning: An episode of vomiting; loose stool or mild diarrhea.
+- Possible Symptoms of Overdose/Poisoning: An episode of vomiting; loose stool or mild diarrhea.

-You should be concerned if your child experiences these symptoms: persistent/continued vomiting or diarrhea, coughing.
+NOTE: You should be concerned if your child experiences these symptoms: persistent/continued vomiting or diarrhea, coughing.
 Call your local Poison Cener right away at 1-800-222-1222.

-What You Should Do: If your child is not having any symptoms, give a few sips of water and observe for the symptoms described above.
+- What You Should Do: If your child is not having any symptoms, give a few sips of water and observe for the symptoms described above.
 If your child is having any symptoms, call 1-800-222-1222.

-If your child has gotten this substance in their eyes, please view our Eye Exposure information.
+NOTE: If your child has gotten this substance in their eyes, please view our Eye Exposure information.

 If you have any further questions about this substance, or if your child is experiencing any symptoms, call the poison center experts who are available 24/7 via the free, confidential helpline: 1-800-222-1222.
 Don’t guess, be sure!